Mainrich International

 • OEMs building CRMA disclosure or supply-chain stress-test programs that benefit from lower HRE intensity

-When Bulk Alloyed NdFeB Is the Right Choice
+When Bulk Alloyed NdFeB wins

 • Magnet sections thicker than ~10 mm in any cross-sectional dimension